 You can create multiple repositories for a single Cloud Platform project.

-Cloud Source Repositories also provide a source browser that you can use to view repository files from within the Cloud Platform Console.
+Cloud Source Repositories also provide a source browser that you can use to view repository files from within the GCP Console.